mrunalibharshankar/Python/README.md

-# Regression and Tree Based Model for employee retention
+# Logistic Regression and Tree Based Model for employee retention

-Providing data-driven suggestions for HR using a regression and machine learning model to predict whether or not an employee will leave the company
+Providing data-driven suggestions for HR using a regression and machine learning model to predict whether or not an employee will leave the company.

 # Understand the business scenario and problem
 The HR department at Salifort Motors wants to take some initiatives to improve employee satisfaction levels at the company.
 They collected data from employees, but now they don’t know what to do with it.
 They are asking to provide data-driven suggestions based on understanding of the data.